Instant Pot Japanese Curry

 A black plate of Instant Pot Japanese curry with beef, mushrooms, carrots, onions, and potatoes.

+It’s family-friendly, great for meal prep, and one of those meals that tastes even better the next day.
 If you love cozy Japanese dishes like chicken katsu or Japanese chicken curry, this beef curry belongs in your rotation.

 Why Japanese Curry Is Different